a-farsi/vagrant-3-vm-shell-provisioner/README.md

 - provisionning the VM with a shell script from a specific URL
 - setting the memory and CPU configuration when defining the used provider (virtualbox in this case)

-To validate the Vagrantfile, we run :
+To validate this Vagrantfile, we run :
 ```
 vagrant validate
 ```